 Other Things to Consider When Choosing the Right Mattress Thickness

-Thicker mattresses require more resources, time, and energy to be manufactured.
+However, mattress thickness impacts the price because thicker mattresses require more resources and energy to be produced.